SEEDS stands for Strategies for Enhancing Early Developmental Success.

 By utilizing nature-based exploration and other hands-on activities, SEEDS programs are accessible to people of diverse cultural, socioeconomic, and educational backgrounds.
 Playing together is also a highly effective way to break down barriers and build connections among individuals from different backgrounds and life experiences.

 Yes!
-We offer SEEDS Facilitator Training so that early childhood professionals can become certified to bring SEEDS programs to community-based agencies.
-Professionals first need to complete SEEDS Trauma-Informed Care for Infants, Toddlers, and Preschoolers to enroll in SEEDS Facilitator Training.
+We offer Facilitator Training so that early childhood professionals can become certified to bring SEEDS programs to community-based agencies.
+Professionals first need to complete SEEDS PD or Sprouts PD to enroll in Facilitator Training.

-Yes, the SEEDS Trauma-Informed Care for Infants, Toddlers, and Preschoolers curriculum, including facilitator resources and participant materials are available in English, Spanish, and Korean.
+Yes, the Sprouts PD curriculum, including facilitator resources and participant materials are available in English, Spanish, and Korean.